 End of 2014 he was one of the soloists in the b-minor Mass of Bach in a tour of the Balthasar Neumann choir and ensemble with Thomas Hengelbrock.

 2017 he was part of a CD production of Monteverdis „Selva Morale“ under Pablo Heras-Casado and he sang Bach St. Johns Passion in a tour with Thomas Hengelbrock and the Balthasar Neumann Chor and Ensemble.

-2019 his 2 Solo-CD with motets of Monteverdi, Barbarino a.o. will be issued by FraBernardo Records.
+2019 his 2 Solo-CD with motets of Monteverdi, Barbarino a.o. issued by FraBernardo Records.

 2022 he was one of the soloists in the b-minor Mass of Bach in a european tour of the Balthasar Neumann Choir and Ensemble with Thomas Hengelbrock.

 In Oktober 22 the CD „Venetian Vespers“ with music by Monteverdi issued by Deutsche Grammophone.
 The CD was nominated vor the “Preis der deutschen Schallplattenkritik”.